 The following subfunctions are identified as a part of a more detailed breakdown of the 5GMSd AS for stage 3 specifications:

-- Adaptive Bit Rate (ABR) Encoder, Encryption and Encapsulator
+- Adaptive Bit Rate (ABR) Encoder, Encryption and Encapsulator.

-- Manifest (e.g. MPD) Generator and Segment (e.g. DASH) Packager
+- Manifest (e.g. MPD) Generator and Segment (e.g. DASH) Packager.

-- Origin Server
+- Origin Server.

-- CDN Server (e.g. Edge Servers)
+- CDN Server (e.g. Edge Servers).

-- DRM Server (e.g. DRM License Server)
+- DRM Server (e.g. DRM License Server).

-- Service Directory
+- Service Directory.

-- Content Guide Server
+- Content Guide Server.

-- Replacement content server (e.g. Ad content server)
+- Replacement content server (e.g. Ad content server).

-- Manifest Proxy, i.e. MPD modification server
+- Manifest Proxy, i.e. MPD modification server.

-- App Server
+- App Server.

-- Session Management Server
+- Session Management Server.

-5GMSd UE Media function breakdown is provided in clause 4.2.2.
+A breakdown of 5GMSd functions in the UE is provided in clause 4.2.2 below.

 4.2.2 UE 5GMSd Functions

-The UE may include many detailed subfunctions that can be used individually or controlled individually by the 5GMSd-Aware application.
-This clause breaks down several relevant identified sub-functions for which stage-3 specification is available.
+The UE may include many detailed subfunctions that can be used individually or controlled individually by the 5GMSd-Aware Application.
+This clause breaks down several relevant identified subfunctions for which stage 3 specification is available.

-The 5GMSd Aware Application itself may include many functions that are not provided by the 5GMSd client or the 5G UE.
-Examples include service and content discovery, notifications, social network integration, etc. The 5GMSd Aware application may also include functions that are equivalent to ones provided by the 5GMSd client and may only use a subset of the 5GMSd client functions.
-The 5GMSd Aware Application may act based on user input or may for example also receive remote control commands from the 5GMSd Aware Application Provider through M8d.
+The 5GMSd-Aware Application itself may include many functions that are not provided by the 5GMSd Client or by the 5G UE.
+Examples include service and content discovery, notifications and social network integration.
+The 5GMSd-Aware Application may also include functions that are equivalent to ones provided by the 5GMSd Client and may only use a subset of the 5GMSd client functions.
+The 5GMSd-Aware Application may act based on user input or may for example also receive remote control commands from the 5GMSd Application Provider through M8d.